 Who should register with the ICO (in theory)

-If you currently or at some point stored, used or deleted tenant personal information (e.g. name, email, telephone, address etc.) on any electrical device (e.g. computer, phone or tablet etc.) – which is most likely everyone that isn’t a fossilised dinosaur – then seemingly makes sense to register with the ICO.
-There are a few exemptions, but they probably won’t apply to you.
+If you currently or at some point stored, used or deleted tenant personal information (e.g. name, email, telephone, address etc.) on any electrical device (e.g. computer, phone or tablet etc.) – which is most likely everyone that isn’t a fossilised dinosaur – then it seemingly makes sense to register with the ICO.
+There are a few exemptions, but they are unlikely to apply to you.

 How Landlords can register with the ICO

-However, as said, the issue of mandatory registration for landlords seems to be a contentious one.
+That said, the issue of mandatory registration for landlords has been a contentious one – I’ve come across mixed views over the years:

 - Tessa Shepperson of Landlord Law says it’s required;